ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ## Object states

 You can assign specific Object states to all Content items in your website.
-To do it, [turn the Focus mode off](../../getting_started/discover_ui.md#disable-focus-mode), go to the Content item details view, and make necessary changes in the **Object state details** section.
+To do it, [disable the Focus mode](../../getting_started/discover_ui.md#disable-focus-mode), go to the Content item details view, and make necessary changes in the **Object state details** section.

 ![Object state details](img/object_state_details.png)